getappmap/appmap-js/docs/reference/navie.md

 - @help how do I setup process recording for my node.js project?
 - @help how can I reduce the size of my large AppMap Data recordings?
 - @help how can i export my AppMap data to atlassian confluence?

-### `@generate`

-The `@generate` prefix will focus the Navie AI response to optimize for new code creation.
-This is useful when you want the Navie AI to respond with code implementations across your entire code base.
-This is useful for both creation of new code as well as creation of test cases.

-#### Examples <!-- omit in toc -->

-- @generate Using the django-simple-captcha library add the necessary code for an offline captcha to my new user registration page.
-- @generate Update the function for the physical flow export to include data type via physical_spec_data_type and physical_specification tables without changing the existing functionality.
-- @generate Design and implement a cache key for user posts and show me how to implement it within this code base

 ## Bring Your Own Model Examples